France at the 2008 Summer Olympics

-France sent a team of 323 athletes to the 2008 Summer Olympics.
+The contingent of France at the 2008 Summer Olympics comprised 323 athletes, who competed in 23 sports.
+They won 43 medals, including seven golds, to rank 10th on the medals table.

 Medalists

 Archery

 France will send archers to the Olympics for the twelfth time.
 France qualified a full team of three women by placing eighth in the women's team event at the 2007 World Outdoor Target Championships.
 The nation had no men qualify at the world tournament, but Romain Girouelle earned the nation one spot in the men's individual competition at the European qualifying tournament.